C$ 497 Find Cheap Flights from Toronto to Thailand

 • If you tend to be a nervous flyer, keep an eye out for the St. John Ambulance Therapy Dogs that roam departures with their handlers, hoping to offer comfort or delight to passengers as they wait for their plane.
 All passengers are welcome to pet, hug, and smooch these therapy dogs.

-Top 5 airlines serving from Toronto to Thailand
+Reviews of the top 5 airlines flying from Toronto to Thailand

 Need help choosing which airline to fly with from Toronto to Thailand?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.